erinchocolate/teach-myself-cs/README.md

-# 🤓Teach Myself Programming
+# 🤓Teach Myself CS

-This project includes my study plan, notes and resources I use when I study each programming topic.
+This project includes my study plan, notes and resources I use when I study different topic.

 ## How To

 - [Study programming](https://github.com/erinchocolate/teach-myself-programming/blob/master/How%20To/Study%20programming.md)
+- [Setup environment]
+- [Setup Linux]

 ## Tools